Our Wildlife Trail

 The four trails are maintained by our volunteers.
 Staff and students have been involved with conservation work on the campus marshland since October 2010, and volunteers continue to meet regularly.

 At the opening event, Dr Iain Barr’s (School of Biological Sciences) welcoming speech was beautifully interrupted by the sight of a young otter fishing in the Broad: a wonderful wildlife encounter.

 Find out more

 Email the Sustainability Team to get involved.

-The Tree Trail and accompanying map were developed by the Sustainability Team and Tom Everett, Landscape Manager, in collaboration with the 2018 Norfolk Festival of Nature and Prof Tom Williamson.
+The Tree Trail and accompanying map (found below) were developed by the Sustainability Team and Tom Everett, Landscape Manager, in collaboration with the 2018 Norfolk Festival of Nature and Prof Tom Williamson.

 Local artists Alexandra Last and David Luckhurst created the trees and the campus map respectively, with the design delivered by Anne Reekie.